Skip to content

 dotnet add package SdJwt.Net.Vc

-1. Configure the Issuer Service
+1. Configure the issuer service

-First, register the Issuer service in your Dependency Injection container (Program.cs or Startup.cs).
+Register the Issuer service in your Dependency Injection container (Program.cs or Startup.cs).
 This requires setting up your cryptographic signing keys and defining the credential types your service supports.

-using SdJwt.Net.Oid4Vci;
+using SdJwt.Net.Vc.Issuer;

 using Microsoft.IdentityModel.Tokens;